athenarise07/santamev_bot/README.md

 -  **Real-time Transaction Display**: The bot's transactions are displayed in real-time.

-  💵 Join our Telegram channel @santamevbot for latest news about santa MEV bot and proof of profit.
+  💵 Join our Telegram channel https://t.me/santamevbot for latest news about santa MEV bot and proof of profit.

 ## Usage